 Professionals and amateurs alike can perform wonders when riding on this bike.
 TCX Advanced Pro features a superlight sub-1050-gram Advanced-grade composite frame that’s handcrafted with race-proven geometry and asymmetrical chainstays for optimal power transfer.
 The technology of this bike makes it easy to ride and its aerodynamics is just amazing.

-If you are looking for a bike on the wings, literally, the speed of TCX is what you should go for.
+If you are looking for a bike on the wings the speed of TCX is what you should go for.

 This is a proven winner with big-time race victories for female cyclists.
 This bike is considered to be the reigning queen of Aero road, sprint, attack, and always gets the podium.
 What this means is that if your priority is to win sprints or races, you don’t have any other choice but Envie Advanced Pro.

 This is the official bike of world champions like Pauline Ferrand-Prévot and Marianne Vos; the Envie Advanced Pro was built after years of in-depth research, development, and testing by pros including riders from the Rabobank-Liv and Liv-Plantur teams.
-The best way to test this bike out is to actually get on it and enjoy a speedy test-riding!
+The best way to test this bike out is to get on it and enjoy a speedy test ride!

 Brava SLR is an all-purpose bike: Race it during cyclocross season, commute with it in all kinds of conditions, or use it for long rides on mixed terrain.
 The lightweight, responsive ALUXX SLR alloy frame features an OverDrive steerer tube for precise steering.
 Amateur bikers also love Brava SLR!